FAB 1: Background

 Rolls-Royce Motor Cars and its owner BMW declined to be involved in FAB 1's re-design.
 This led production company Working Title to approach Ford, who accepted the commission and adapted the car from its eleventh-generation Thunderbird.
 According to Working Title's head of marketing, Rolls-Royce had pushed for the vehicle to be "one of their standard cars – and that would have been too sedate.
 If you're transferring something like this to the big screen, you have to make it bigger and better."
 He also called FAB 1 a "crazy missed marketing opportunity" for Rolls-Royce given the car's prominence in the film.

 Ford's designers said that due to the car's versatility, "there was a level of restriction that we had to encompass [...]
 Then we had to identify the link with the Thunderbirds theme and, from our perspective, identify a T-bird essence that wasn't a deliberate rip-off."
 The finished car was fully functional and roadworthy, and appeared in a segment of the motoring TV series Top Gear, during which it was road-tested by presenter James May.
 May noted that it was not the most practical of cars, its excessive length making it difficult to drive through small English villages.
 Testing the car for The Daily Telegraph, Ian Adcock compared the driver's section to a "command module", noting its armrest controls and "fighter aircraft-style joystick" in place of a conventional steering wheel.
 He also observed that the car "understeers like a yacht, so you constantly have to feed more and more lock on as you power through corners."

 Motor Trend magazine called the new FAB 1 "one of the stars of the movie" and "exquisitely executed", while Starburst described it as a "futuristic sports car which recaptures as much of the original's feel as possible."
 The car was negatively received by XPosé and SFX magazines; XPosé commented that FAB 1 "still look[ed] rubbish" while SFX described it as "rather ugly" and suggested that fans of the original Thunderbirds would not regard it as canon.

+Gerry Anderson strongly disliked the design.
+In an interview with The Independent, he said that it caused him to lose all interest in serving as a creative consultant on the film: "[Working Title] emailed me the picture of the new 'Rolls-Royce'.
+I took one look and thought, if that's the kind of movie they're making, I'm out.

 Following its appearance in the film, the car was put on display at the Heritage Motor Centre in Gaydon, Warwickshire.